 haul themselves out of the water onto these rocks to sunbathe.
 NYS Parks and the trails groups

-lead seal walks from November through April to an area where you can view these adorable
+lead seal walks from November through April to an area where you can view these pinnepeds.

-pinnepeds.
 These woods are remarkably beautiful during the summer and a paradise for a camera buff after

-You can proceed in a northeasterly direction along the Block Island Sound shoreline walking towards Oyster Pond.
+You can proceed in a northeasterly direction along the Block Island Sound shoreline walking

-After walking about one half-mile, I saw a cleft in the bluffs that appeared to be an entrance to a
+About one half-mile there is a cleft in the bluffs that appears to be an entrance to a horse trail.

 marshy, but the tread isn’t badly churned up and the low spots have been built up with wood

 chips.
-After walking a while I reached an intersection of trails.
+After walking a while you reach an intersection of trails.
 As is the case with many trail

 intersections in the Montauk area there were several very helpful arrow signs placed here by

-return to the start, follow the Paumanok Path east, I walked in the opposite direction from where the arrow was pointing.
-I
+return to the start, follow the Paumanok Path east.
+Walk in the opposite direction from where the

-walked back past the beginning of the Seal Haulout Trail, over Montauk Highway, and back
+arrow points.
+Walk back past the beginning of the Seal Haulout Trail, over Montauk Highway,

-along the Point Woods Trail to my car.
+and back along the Point Woods Trail to your car.